 Action taken?

-Action Yes No Comments A 48-hour exclusion rule has been enforced.
-Liquid soap and paper hand towels are available.
-Enhanced cleaning is undertaken twice daily, and an appropriate disinfectant is used.
-Appropriate personal protective equipment (PPE) is available.
-Appropriate waste disposal systems are available for removing infectious waste.
-Toys are cleaned and disinfected on a daily basis.
-Infected linen is segregated, and dissolvable laundry bags are used where possible.
-Visitors are restricted, and essential visitors are informed of the outbreak.
-New children joining the school are delayed from joining.
-The health protection team (HPT) has been informed of any infected food handlers.
-Staff work in dedicated areas and food handling is restricted.
-All staff (including agency) are asked if they are unwell.
-Staff are restricted from working elsewhere.
-The HPT is informed of any planned events at the school.
-The school nurse is informed.
+Action Action taken?
+Yes No Comments

+48-hour exclusion rule has been enforced. res NO Comments

+48-nour exclusion rule has been enforced.

+iquid soap and paper hand towels are

+vailable.

+nhanced cleaning is undertaken twice daily,

+nd an appropriate disinfectant is used.

+oppropriate personal protective equipment

+PPE) is available.

+ppropriate waste disposal systems are

+vailable for removing infectious waste.

+oys are cleaned and disinfected on a daily

+asis.

+nfected linen is segregated, and dissolvable

+aundry bags are used where possible.

+'isitors are restricted, and essential visitors are

+nformed of the outbreak.

+lew children joining the school are delayed

+rom joining.

+he health protection team (HPT) has been

+nformed of any infected food handlers.

+taff work in dedicated areas and food

+andling is restricted.

+Il staff (including agency) are asked if they are

+nwell.

+taff are restricted from working elsewhere.
+The HPT is informed of any planned events at

+he school.

+he school nurse is informed.

 Ofsted are informed if necessary.